Shaping high-performance teams for international projects

 First, we started to form a mind map of the impact for current and upcoming deliverables and mutual relationships.
 This was done from the existing project plan with a horizon of 6 months and a horizon until the project’s end.
 The quantitative judgment on this is further elaborated in scenarios in which the deliverables’ quality is a critical weighing factor.
 The final decision on what will take place within each deliverable is laid down in a Contingency Plan, which has become an integral part of the project plan.
 This Contingency Plan forms the basis of a weekly meeting with the customer about the progress and results of the past week and the upcoming week’s adjustment in detail and subsequent weeks in outline.
 The content and resource scheduling of the Contingency Plan is formed from the relevant customer-Stork AMT colleague who is responsible for the relevant APM pillar under which the deliverable belongs.

-I am proud that - to date - we have not had any idle time on the project and that we have delivered the deliverables on schedule with the expected quality.
+I am proud that to date, we have not had any idle time on the project and that we have delivered the deliverables on schedule with the expected quality.
 Perhaps even better, even though expectations were already high before the start of the pandemic.
 The customer expressed this satisfaction to Stork.
-Working completely remotely now is a success because the basis - unconsciously - has been created in a way that this was possible.
+Working completely remotely now is a success because the basis has been created in a way that this was possible.
 The work was already partly performed remotely with proven communication systems and structures.
-The project organization - built on flexibility and loyalty -was formed in the Storming stage by being really open to each other and learning to speak out loud.
+The project organization was formed in the storming stage by being really open to each other and learning to speak out loud.
 Not always nice, but always approached from positive conflict management.

 The threat is now the upcoming APM Extensive Training module.
-The creativity - also elaborated in various scenarios because the development and associated measures of COVID-19 can hardly be foreseen - will probably be found in Remote Training.
+The creativity will probably be found in Remote Training.
 Although the already prepared training material must be made suitable for this, of course provided with the right communication systems and didactic skills.
 This team will undoubtedly succeed in this.
-But as said, after everyone’s safety and well-being, quality always comes first and one scenario is that a deliverable will be postponed.
+But as said, after everyone’s safety and well-being, quality always comes first, and one scenario is that a deliverable will be postponed.